ionic-team/ionic-site/_posts/2015-01-03-automating-icons-and-splash-screens.markdown

 ### Platform Specifics
-Want different ocons for the iOS and Android versions of your app?
+Want different icons for the iOS and Android versions of your app?
 No problem; we’ve got that covered, too.
 To use different source images for individual platforms, place the source image in the respective platform's directory.
 To use a different icon for Android, the image should follow this path: `resources/android/icon.png`, and the image for iOS should use this path: `resources/ios/icon.png`.
 This way, you can have an iOS icon with native rounded corners and an